Consensus

 -

 Epoch: TRON sets an Epoch to be 6 hours.
-The last two block time of an Epoch is the maintenance period, during which the block generating orders for the next Epoch will be decided.
+The last two block time of an Epoch is the maintenance period, during which the block generation order for the next Epoch will be decided.

 -

-Maintenance period: TRON sets the period to be two block time, which is 6 seconds.
-This period is used to count the votes for candidates.
-There are 4 Epochs in 24 hours, and naturally, four maintenance periods.
-Witnesses pause to produce block during the maintenance period.
+Maintenance Period: TRON sets the period to be two block time, which is 6 seconds.
+This period is used to count the votes of candidates, elect a new SR list based on their votes, and process expired proposals.
+There are 4 Epochs in 24 hours, and naturally, 4 maintenance periods.
+SRs pause to produce blocks during the maintenance period.
 The block generation order for the next epoch will be decided in the maintenance period.

 Election Mechanism